The Man Who Broke 1,000 Chains: Plot

 A year later, Burns is now living in Chicago and rents a room from Emily Pacheco, a Portuguese divorcee.
 She is very nice and courteous but an overly possessive woman.
 He types a letter to his brother Vincent about his work status and trying to get authorities to convince them of his innocence.
 She tells Burns to stop writing and typing so much and they go to a movie together.
 She keeps trying to get Burns' interest, but he's not in love with her and just doesn't feel the chemistry, but nevertheless, they sleep together after he reveals to her about trying to start a magazine business and be a statesman.
 He moves forward with starting the business.

 Burns receives a letter from his brother Vincent that their father is dying.
 He goes back to New Jersey to attend the funeral afterwards.
 His mother is very upset that he wasn't ever able to come back to visit.
 Burns arrives home and Emily is all over him begging him to marry her, but he wants alone time.

 One day while cleaning Burns' room, Emily comes across some papers he's been typing and there are flashbacks to his time on the chain gang being put in a sweatbox and treated like an animal.
 Emily is disturbed at the writing.
 Burns makes it home that night after a very successful day of selling his first magazine subscription and she reveals the papers he's written.
 He's very distressed, but she consoles him and asks him to make love to her and blackmails him into marriage.

 By 1929, Burns is making it big in Chicago as a magazine publisher and motivational speaker.
 He's working long hours and neglecting Emily who is becoming increasingly possessive and jealous.
-While speaking at a dinner engagement, Burns meets a woman named Lilian Salo.
+While speaking at a dinner engagement, Burns meets a woman named Lillian Salo.
 After a few dates, he falls in love with her, much to Emily's dismay.
 He wants an amicable divorce, but she is furious and refuses.

 A few days later at work, Burns is apprehended by police.
 Georgia authorities want Burns extradited back, but his lawyer refuses.
 They meet with a Georgia prison official in front of the judge assigned to hear the case.
 The official says if extradition is granted, he will have to go back to Georgia and serve the remainder of his sentence, plus additional time for escaping.
 But if he comes back voluntarily, he can serve a reduced term of 45 days and be paroled.
 He would also serve the time as a trustee at one of the honor farms.